-Jeremiah was set aside before birth to take a message to the nations, urging a change of heart and turning to the one true God.
+Jeremiah was set aside before birth as a prophet to take a message to the nations, urging them to repent and turn to the one true God.
 His message still applies.

 Jeremiah, the son of Hilkiah, a Levitical priest, was likely born between 650 and 645 B.C.
 He was from the small village of Anathoth, about three miles northeast of Jerusalem in the territory of Benjamin (Jeremiah 1:1).
 It was through Jeremiah’s childhood training for holy service in the priesthood that God began grooming him for his future role.